Employment Relations FAQ

 I have a permanent Part-Time Employee who is due for Long Service Leave.
 Their hours have varied over the last 10 years.
 How do I calculate their entitlements?

-If an Employee is taking Long Service Leave (LSL), or being paid out LSL on termination, the Long Service Leave Act 1955 (NSW) requires the School to pay out the LSL at the Employee’s ordinary pay or the average weekly ordinary rate of pay earned during the previous five years, whichever is the greatest
+If an Employee is taking Long Service Leave (LSL), or being paid out LSL on termination, the Long Service Leave Act 1955 (NSW) requires the School to pay out the LSL at the Employee’s ordinary pay or the average weekly ordinary rate of pay earned during the previous five years, whichever is the greatest.

 Question: